Key Takeaways

 5. Campaign Structure and Budget Controls

-A poorly structured campaign is a cost amplifier.
+A poorly structured campaign is a cost amplifier, which is why regular Amazon PPC audits are essential for identifying wasted spend and structural inefficiencies.
 Broad match campaigns without negative keywords serve irrelevant queries.
 Top-of-Search placement multipliers applied without conversion data inflate bids by up to 100%.
 Auto campaigns without harvest cycles mix high-intent and low-intent traffic in the same budget pool.

 Campaign structure directly determines how efficiently the budget converts into relevant traffic.
 The same daily budget in a well-structured account produces significantly more converting clicks than the same budget in a fragmented account.

-Amazon CPC for mobile advertising averages approximately 16% higher than desktop, while mobile CVR runs approximately 30% lower.
+Amazon’s cost per click for mobile advertising averages approximately 16% higher than desktop, while mobile CVR runs approximately 30% lower.
 If your product page is not optimized for mobile, mobile traffic is systematically less efficient than desktop at a higher per-click cost.
+This compounds: you’re paying more and converting less.

 Amazon PPC Cost Calculator: Find Your Maximum Profitable CPC

 Before setting any bid, you need to know the maximum CPC you can profitably pay.
-This is not Amazon’s suggested bid range that reflects competitive activity, but your margin.
+This is not Amazon’s suggested bid range (which reflects competitive activity), but your margin.
 Your maximum profitable CPC is specific to your product’s unit economics.

 The Break-Even CPC Formula Explained